reinpmomz/Supermarket-Project-Insights_Grocery_Purchase_Patterns/README.md

 1. Nova food classification guides are in the _data_ sub-folder of this repository.

-2. The `supermarket_a_recode_file.xlsx` file contains
+2. The `supermarket_a_recode_file.xlsx` file contains:

-* MetaData about supermarkets in the _branches_ sheet.
+    1. MetaData about supermarkets in the _branches_ sheet.

-* Guide on search terms that were used to convert the quantities to standard unit of measures in _uom_ sheet.
+    2. Guide on search terms that were used to convert the quantities to standard unit of measures in _uom_ sheet.

-* Guide to how food items were categorized in the _unique_items_ sheet.
+    3. Guide to how food items were categorized in the _unique_items_ sheet.

-* Data dictionary of the data _rename_vars_ sheet.
+    4. Data dictionary of the data _rename_vars_ sheet.

 ## Run

 After cloning the repository or downloading the ZIP, you also need the data files (**Data used for analysis**) in the _data_ sub-folder of _Supermarket-Project-Insights_Grocery_Purchase_Patterns_ folder.